AsadbekMuydinov98/carrot-backend/README.md

 # carrot-backend

+Small experience with
-Nestjs
+- Nestjs
-User registration and authentification
+- User registration and authentification
-CRUD operations for products
+- CRUD operations for products